Embedding the IIA Topical Requirement on cyber security

-Our quarterly internal audit hot topics provides a thematic view of new and emerging regulatory risks across the financial sector.
+Our quarterly internal audit hot topics provides a thematic view of new and emerging regulatory risks.
 Get in touch if you would like to discuss any of the topics below.

 Internal audit hot topics and evolving priorities continue to shift amid rapid technology change, ongoing geopolitical tensions and macroeconomic uncertainty.
 As such, effective horizon scanning is essential to help internal auditors manage the operational implications of these emerging risks and opportunities, while maintaining a resilient business environment.